Surgical Tech Career and Education Information

 The typical salary can vary significantly depending on geographic location, work setting, experience, role on the surgical team, and certification status.

-According to national estimates from May 2012, the typical salary of a surgical technician looked like this: *
+According to national estimates from May 2018, the typical salary of a surgical technologist looked like this: **

 Pay can also come in the form of good benefits such as paid vacation and sick leave, health insurance that includes vision and dental coverage, life insurance, a retirement program, and sometimes even tuition reimbursement and child care assistance.